AiursoftWeb/Static/README.md

   static [options]

 Options:
   -p, --port <port>                  The port to listen for the server. [default: 8080] --path <path>                      The folder to start the server. [default: .]
   --allow-directory-browsing         Allow directory browsing the server files under the path.
 This options if conflict with --mirror. [default: False]
   --mirror <mirror>                  The website to mirror.
 Automatically proxy the file if the file is not found in the server.
-This option if conflict with --allow-directory-browsing.
+This option if conflict with
+                                     --allow-directory-browsing. []
   --cache-mirror                     Cache the mirrored files.
-This will save the mirrored files to the servers disk. [default: True]
+This will save the mirrored files to the server's disk. [default: False]
   --enable-webdav                    Enable WebDAV for the server.
+This is a read-only WebDAV server. [default: False] --enable-webdav-write              Enable write access for the WebDAV server.
+This will allow the client to write files to the server.
+However, this requires the server
-This is a read-only WebDAV server. [default: False] --version                   Show version information -?, -h, --help              Show help and usage information
+                                     process to run with write permission. [default: False] --not-found-page <not-found-page>  Specifies a custom 404 page to be served when a requested file is not found.
+This file should reside in the server's root folder.
+If this option is left blank or not set, a default 404 response will be returned. [] --version                          Show version information -?, -h, --help                     Show help and usage information

 It will start an HTTP server on http://localhost:8080.
 ```